When it comes to places to see in Greece, the idyllic island of Mykonos is at the top of most traveler’s lists.

 Personally, my favorite thing to do is to climb to the top of the largest mountain.
 This short (but intense) hike gives you a spectacular view of every corner of Delos as well as a great view of the Aegean and the nearby islands.

-Delos is just a 30-minute ferry ride from Mykonos.
+Delos is just a 30-minute ferry ride from Mykonos, making it one of the best day trips you can do.
 Click here to learn about the highly-rated tour which includes the ferry, entrance ticket and guide.

 3. Explore Little Venice (one of the best things to do in Mykonos!)

-This scenic section of the town of Mykonos lies along the southwest part of the harbor and is a must-visit.
+This scenic section of the town lies along the southwest part of the harbor and is one of the best places to visit in Mykonos.
+Click here to find Little Venice on the map.

 4. Scuba Dive at Paradise Reef